frozenarc/react-abstract-table/README.md

 ##### Functions of `tableHeaderRow`

-* setState: table header row component's setState.
+* setState: `TableHeaderRow` component's setState.
 * getState: returns state of table header row component.
 * setInfo: Using key value pair you can preserve any info. e.g. `tableHeaderRow.setInfo('key1', 'value1')`
 * getInfo: Using key you can get preserved info. e.g. `tableHeaderRow.getInfo('key1')`